What is a Harvest Strategy?

 The Product or Business Life Cycle

 - The start-up stage is the very beginning of the cycle.
-The business model is still being developed, and significant amounts of investments are needed to market the release of the new product or business line.
+The business model is still being developed, and significant amounts of investment is needed to market the release of the new product or business line.
 The start-up stage focuses on increasing customer awareness and generating initial sales.

-- The growth stage of a product or business line is the stage at which demand’s started to increase, thereby offsetting an increase in overall production and product access and availability.
+- The growth stage of a product or business line is the stage at which demand starts to increase, thereby offsetting an increase in overall production and product access and availability.
 At the growth stage, the existing consumer base begins to mature, while traction for new customers continues to increase.

 - The maturity stage of a business is the stage at which a business’ marketing and production costs begin to decrease, and the business is generating its highest profits.
 At the maturity stage, revenue is constant, and operations are efficient.

-- The renewal or decline stage is the stage where a product or business line’s started to lose market share as a result of increased competition and/or stagnant revenues.
+- The renewal or decline stage is the stage where a product or business line starts to lose market share as a result of increased competition and/or stagnant revenues.
 It is also known as the cash-cow stage of the business or product, where more investment is not necessary, as further investments may not result in increased sales.

 A business faces three considerations for employing a harvest strategy – a reduction or complete cut in capital expenditure and spending, a reduction or complete cut in marketing expenditure, or a reduction or complete cut in operating expenditure.
 The strategy can also include a plan on new avenues of investment where resources can be channeled to.